"Rock of the Month # 216, posted June 2019" ---

 The howardites are polymict regolith breccias, that contain fragments of associated meteorite classes (igneous rock types) eucrite ("gabbro") and diogenite ("pyroxenite").
 They often contain abundant glass, evidence of rapid quenching, generally taken to have occurred immediately following impact events on the Vestan surface.

 Howardites may be mixtures of different types of eucrite and diogenite, plus – in the case of paired howardites EET 87503 and EET 87513 - 3% CM2 carbonaceous chondrite material (Buchanan and Mittlefehldt, 2003).
 The occurrence of relatively primitive and delicate carbonaceous chondrite clasts in howardites is not that rare: note the mm-scale angular black clasts in this month's specimen.
 Such clasts are noted also in Bholgati (Buchanan et al., 1993).
 Bholgati, a fall in Orissa state of eastern India in 1905, contains eucrite and CM2 clasts (Laul, 1990; Reid et al., 1990).
+Another example of a polymict howardite with small black clasts is the 2014 find, NWA 8736.
 A study of Y793497, Jodzie and Kapoeta revealed 71 carbonaceous chondritic microclasts averaging 0.15 mm in size.
 Half of the microclasts are rich in tochilinite, and have been termed CM2 material.
 The remainder are magnetite rich, CR2 (?) microclasts.
 These tiny bodies could be micrometeorites trapped in the regolith of Vesta at an early stage of solar system evolution (Gounelle et al., 2003).
 Similar clasts, generally <1 mm in size, occur also in the Erevan howardite (Nazarov et al., 1993; Sahijpal et al., 1994, 1995)

 The Dawn space mission to Vesta and Ceres, which launched on 27 September 2007, returned substantial remote-sensing data on these large asteroids (some prefer the term dwarf planet for Ceres).
 Dawn generated a mass of information (e.g., McSween et al., 2013).
 The inferred Vestan origins of the HED clan are covered in popular articles by Mayne (2013) and Shanos (2013).
-In a new analysis of Saricicek and its origins, Unsalan et al. (2019) note that this shower of 343 known stones is the first documented howardite fall.
-A plausible source of the HED clan of meteorites is shown to be the Antionia crater on Vesta, formed in an impact on the asteroid some 22 million years in the past.
+In a new analysis of Saricicek and its origins, Unsalan et al. (2019) note that this shower of 343 known stones is the first howardite fall to be documented to modern standards.
+A plausible source of the HED clan of meteorites is shown to be the Antonia crater, in the Rheasilvia impact basin on Vesta, formed in an impact on the asteroid some 22 million years in the past.
+Traces of carbonaceous matter in the meteorite offer indications of the nature of the impactor in this event (Yesiltas et al., 2019).

 Bilgic,T (2015) Meteor brings wealth and outsiders to Turkish town.
 Toronto Star, A20, 21 November.